0604775/0604775-hmwk2/HINTS.md

 ## Hints
-This exercise requires you to write an extension method.
-For more information, see [this page](https://msdn.microsoft.com/en-us//library/bb383977.aspx).
+This exercise deals with custom equality.
+For more information see [this page.](http://www.loganfranken.com/blog/687/overriding-equals-in-c-part-1/)